M1st3r3/Terraform_Proxmox/Walkthrough.md

 First we would need an provider.tf file

-**Note : Normally we would never write the TokenID,TokenSecret,ApiURL in the provider.tf file**
+**Note : Normally we would never write the TokenID,TokenSecret,ApiURL in the provider.tf file.
+For this im using the root user and not the terraform user**

 provider.tf:
 ```bash